Chapter 17

 Much to everyone’s relief, John came trotting back, “What’s happened?”

-“We got dumped on,” Cody replied.
+“We got dumped on,” Cody replied, brushing snow dust from his coat and pants.

 John swept snow from Ellie’s neck and shoulder while stepping around her side where, seeing the empty child seats filled with white powder, he took them down and quickly cleaned them out before returning them to the packsaddle.

-The wind and snow continued to rise as Mia and Laureal returned the twins to their seats.
-At the same time, John spoke with Emma and Jessie, “A grove of cedars lies 200 paces ahead,” referring to eastern red cedars, stalwart little trees, dense and bushy enough to deny passage to strong winds.
-Originally planted by the millions as windbreaks around northern homesteads of the 20th century, the invasive species had found their niche in the forest.
+“A grove of cedars lies 200 paces ahead,” referring to eastern red cedars—stalwart little trees, dense and bushy enough to deny passage to strong winds.
+Originally planted by the thousands as windbreaks around northern homesteads of the 20th century, the invasive species had found its niche in the forest.

 “We must go…now,” John enjoined.